PRout1911/AI-OraSpace/README.md

 ## 🚀 Project Overview

 **AI-OraSpace** is an mini Oracle DBA-focused analytics and automation project built with **Python**, **Streamlit**, and **Prophet**.
-It integrates Oracle database monitoring, growth forecasting, and predictive insights into an interactive dashboard.
+It integrates Oracle database tablespace usage monitoring, growth forecasting, and predictive insights into an interactive dashboard.

+A new innovation will be **DBA Query Automation**, where you can fire complex Oracle queries using simple human-friendly commands (example: ADD_DF USERS), and the mapped SQL query executes automatically.

 This project aims to bring **data-driven decision-making** and **automation** into DBA workflows.